speedywpm/SecondYear-50111CEM-Big-Data-Programming-Project/assessment/README.md

 ## File Descriptions

-* `main_analysis.m`: The main script that handles the analysis process.
-It calls other functions as needed and generates the graphs for comparison.
+* `main_analysis.m`: The main script that orchestrates the entire analysis process.
+It initializes the required parameters, reads input data, calls the appropriate functions for processing, performs error testing, and generates the comparison graphs for processing types and different processor counts.
 * `sequential_processing.m`: This script contains the code for analyzing big data using sequential processing.
+It processes the input data sequentially and outputs the results in a structured format.
+The processing includes clustering, calculation of statistics, and other relevant data analysis tasks.
 * `parallel_processing.m`: This script contains the code for analyzing big data using parallel processing.
+It takes advantage of multiple processor cores to process the input data in parallel, resulting in faster execution times.
+Similar to the sequential processing script, it performs clustering, calculation of statistics, and other data analysis tasks.

-* `error_testing.m`: This script is responsible for NaN and text error testing during the analysis process.
+* `error_testing.m`: This script is responsible for handling NaN and text error testing during the analysis process.
+It checks for any inconsistencies in the input data and ensures that the processing methods can handle these cases gracefully, preventing any potential crashes or incorrect results.
 * `DDC_ver01_1_CAMS.m`: A function for Data Density Based Clustering, which is used as a part of the analysis process.
+This function takes the input data and groups it into clusters based on its density in the data space.
+The clustering algorithm is highly efficient and scalable, making it well-suited for analyzing big data.

 ## Acknowledgments
 * R Hyde for the Data Density Based Clustering function (DDC_ver01_1_CAMS.m)